-A student may officially request a leave of absence for a term prior to registration through written notification to the academic advisor or program administrator in the Student Services Office.
-Leave of absence requests will be considered only before a student registers for the term; otherwise, it is considered a withdrawal.
+Students may officially request a leave of absence for a term prior to registration through written notification to their academic advisor or program administrator.
+Leave of absence requests will be considered only before a student registers for the term; otherwise, it is considered a withdrawal and subject to the \$150 withdrawal fee.
+Students who extend their leave of absence for more than one term must abide by the Readmission policy.